Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control: Kernel Regularity Results: Relations between Kernel Convergence Notions, Compactness of Spaces of Kernels and Robustness

-If equation (\ref{ACOE}) has a solution, then $j^{*}$ represents the optimal cost and the optimal policy is the one that achieves the minimum in the right hand side of equation (\ref{ACOE}).
-For conditions which guarantee the existence of a solution to the ACOE equation (\ref{ACOE}) see corollary 3.6 in \cite{hernandez2012adaptive}.
-In this paper we will assume that there exists $\beta \in [0,1)$ such that the following assumption holds \begin{assumption} \end{assumption} Assumption \ref{Assumption for ACOE} guarantees that for all $M\in \mathbf{M}$ a solution to the ACOE exists (corollary 3.6 in \cite{hernandez2012adaptive}).
+If equation (\ref{ACOE}) has a solution, then under mild conditions \cite{survey}, $j^{*}$ represents the optimal cost and the optimal policy is the one that achieves the minimum in the right hand side of equation (\ref{ACOE}).
+For further conditions which guarantee the existence of a solution to (\ref{ACOE}), see \cite[Corollary 3.6]{hernandez2012adaptive}. \begin{assumption} There exists $\beta \in [0,1)$ such that